-Telephone number (if any) (01302) 862404

-E-mail address (optional) stuart.jones@doncaster.gov.uk

-This application to review relates to the following licensing objective(s)

-Please tick one or more boxes

-- 1) the prevention of crime and disorder

-- 2) public safety

-- 3) the prevention of public nuisance

-- 4) the protection of children from harm

-Please state the ground(s) for review (please read guidance note 1) This review is brought on the grounds of prevention of crime and disorder.

-Sale of illicit tobacco is a criminal offence, under s92 of the Trade Marks Act 1994 for counterfeit tobacco products, and under Reg.15 of the Standardised Packaging of Tobacco Products Regulations 2015 for smuggled and illicit tobacco products.
+Name and address Greg Bristol Trading Standards Service Doncaster Council Civic Office Waterdale Doncaster DN1 3BU Telephone number (if any) 01302 737534 E-mail address (optional) Greg.Bristol@doncaster.gov.uk This application to review relates to the following licensing objective(s) Please tick one or more boxes 1) the prevention of crime and disorder 2) public safety 3) the prevention of public nuisance 4) the protection of children from harm Please state the ground(s) for review (please read guidance note 1) This review is brought on the grounds of prevention of crime and disorder.
+Sale of illicit tobacco is a criminal offence, under s92 of the Trade Marks Act 1994 for counterfeit tobacco products, and under R15 of the Standardised Packaging of Tobacco Products Regulations 2015 for smuggled and illicit tobacco products.
 Across the UK there is an issue with counterfeit and illicit tobacco sales.
 This is particularly prevalent in Doncaster town centre.
 The trade in illicit tobacco can be defined as the production, import, export, possession or sale of tobacco products which fail to comply with legal requirements.
 There are three main sources of illicit tobacco.
 1 - Smuggled products - These are legitimately manufactured products that are diverted through the supply chain in their original country of manufacture and smuggled into the UK, often by large organised crime gangs.
 No tax/duty is paid on these products.
 2 - Bootlegged products, sometimes called 'Cheap Whites' - These are again legitimate products purchased in foreign countries with low levels of taxation, generally Eastern European/Russian areas, and smuggled on a small scale by individuals or lower level organised gangs.
 No duty is paid on these products when they are imported this way.
 3 - Counterfeit products - These are illegally manufactured products, made without the consent of the trademark owner.
 The products are generally made from inferior quality materials and packaged to look like the original products.